ashwinikmrsngh/ashwinikmrsngh/README.md

 ### Hi there 👋

 I am _**Ashwini Kumar Singh**_.
 Inquisitive by nature and always up for updating my knowledge.
+My intrests lies in Systen Administration, Cybersecurity and Ethical Hacking.

-- 🔭 I’m currently working on Data Science project using Python.
+- 🔭 I’m currently working on LINUX Essentials.
-- 🌱 I’m currently learning basics of Cloud computing and cloud Security.
+- 🌱 I’m currently learning about Cybersecurity Operations.
 - 👯 I’m looking to collaborate on Python projects.

 <!--